DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc I - The Lost Soul.md

 Midway through the trip, the players are disturbed by a rustling in the trees above.
 Read:

 <div class="description">
 <p>A gaunt figure with wild hair and bare feet crouches on a thick, gnarled branch above your heads, wearing a tattered gown of stitched animal skins.
+Red streaks run across its cheeks, with two more fang-shaped streaks staining the skin beneath its lips.
 It stops, sniffs the air, and laughs like a lunatic.
 “Little songbirds wandering the dark woods?” it asks, leering down at you.</p>
 </div>

 The figure is a **druid** of Yester Hill, and a spy for Strahd.
 They intend no harm toward the players, but are eager to provoke them in interesting ways.